borky123/Buttons-LOTTERY/README.md

 # Buttons-LOTTERY
-Try your luck choosing the lucky button and WIN!
+Try your luck choosing the correct button and WIN!